3 Fertility Treatment Options to Consider Before You Try IVF

-Although it may sound similar to an IVF, an intrauterine insemination (IUI), is much less invasive and can lead to promising results for couples dealing with male factor infertility.
+Although it may sound similar to an IVF, intrauterine insemination (IUI), is much less invasive and can lead to promising results for couples as IUI treats infertility with a male factor.

 An IUI is a low-complexity procedure that directly injects sperm into the uterus to increase the odds of impregnation.
 Couples who choose to pursue an IUI typically consist of a female partner with a healthy reproductive system and a male partner dealing with low sperm count or poor sperm volume.
 The procedure essentially bypasses any failed attempts by transferring a strong concentration of sperm at peak ovulation times, which are monitored through bloodwork and hormone medications.

 Overall, the procedure itself is quite minimal.
 A fertility doctor uses an insemination catheter, a thin flexible tube, to inject the sperm sample, and the female partner will undergo two treatments at 12 and 36 hours after hormone medications are given.